MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-admin-licensing-organization.md

 There are two ways for users to get a license, from an administrator or by using self-service.
 This article is for the administrators, who purchase and manage services and licenses.

 Global and Billing administrators can sign up for the Power BI service and Fabric.
-After signing up and purchasing a subscription or a free trial, Billing, License, User, and Global administrators assign licenses to users in their organization.
+After one of these admins signs up and purchases a subscription or a free trial, Billing, License, User, and Global administrators assign licenses to users in their organization.

 If you give them permissions, users in your organization can get one of the organization's licenses simply by signing in to Power BI (app.powerbi.com) or Fabric (app.fabric.microsoft.com).
 When a user signs in, they automatically receive a license.
 Administrators can set these permissions by following [Enable and disable self-service](../enterprise/service-admin-disable-self-service.md).